 Frenchmans Cap remained obscured, but the rest of the landscape was revealed bit by bit as the clouds passed.
 With swirling mist, fast low-flying cloud and the odd rainbow, it could be described as moody and atmospheric.

-The next morning Queenstown was shrouded in fog, not the sort of weather to encourage the visiting of lookouts.
-However clear skies had been forecast, and an obvious drop in temperature drop consistent with a clear night ... so off I went.
+The next morning Queenstown was shrouded in fog.
+However, there was an obvious drop in temperature consistent with the clear night skies which had been forecast ... so I assumed the fog might be low-lying only, and off I went.

 Sure enough, the drive up to the lookouts revealed fog-filled valleys under clear skies.
 This time Frenchmans Cap was visible, along with blobs of dissipating valley cloud which in my opinion enhanced the view.
 In the other direction I could see to the coast, with the landscape also decorated with low lying misty patches.